The Water Cycle With Labels

 Human Impact on the Water Cycle

 Human activities are significantly altering the water cycle.
 Deforestation reduces evapotranspiration, leading to decreased rainfall and increased runoff.
 Urbanization increases surface runoff, reducing infiltration and groundwater recharge.
 The construction of dams and reservoirs alters river flows and water availability downstream.
-Pollution contaminates water resources, making them unsuitable for drinking and other uses.
+But pollution contaminates water resources, making them unsuitable for drinking and other uses.
 Sustainable water management practices are essential to minimize human impacts on the water cycle and ensure the availability of freshwater for future generations.

 Frequently Asked Questions (FAQ)